 4270m ( Kibber village)

-Rong Nalag gorge of Kibber Wildlife Sanctuary & Pin valley
+Rong Nala gorge of Kibber Wildlife Sanctuary & Pin valley

 Spiti Snow Leopard Tour Highlights

-How to Spot Snow Leopards in Spiti valley?
+How To Track & Sight Snow Leopards in Spiti valley?

 Patience is key, as with any wildlife expedition.
 You need to be at the right spotting places at the right time.
 It is not an easy task to pursue these enigmatic cats who live and are prey on Himalayan blue sheep at an altitude well over 3,500 meters from the sea level, at temperatures close to -30 degrees.

 The right times are early morning and late evenings.
-And the right places are Kibber wildlife sanctury and Kibber village Plateau, slopes between Kee, Gete and Tashigang, Shilla Nalla area, plateau around Langza, Hikkim, Komic and slopes around Demul, Salung, Rama and Lalung.
+And the right places are Kibber wildlife sanctuary and Kibber-Chicham village plateaux, slopes between Kee, Gete and Tashigang, Shilla Nalla area, plateau around Langza, Hikkim, Komic and slopes around Demul, Salung, Rama and Lalung.

 Snow drive to Kinnaur and the Spiti valley in winter is a complete digital detox and an expedition itself.